liangli217/LLM_learning/README.md

 # LLM Learning & AI Engineering

 This repository contains resources, notebooks, and scripts related to learning and experimenting with LLM and AI engineering.
-Its contents are ideal for those interested in understanding fundamental concepts, practical pipelines, and domain-specific applications of LLMs.
+Its contents are ideal for those interested in understanding fundamental concepts and practical applications for large language models (LLMs).

 ## Contents